description/proof of that bijective linear map between vectors spaces is 'vectors spaces - linear morphisms' isomorphism

 Target Context

-- The reader will have a description and a proof of the proposition that any bijective linear map is a 'vectors spaces - linear morphisms' isomorphism.
+- The reader will have a description and a proof of the proposition that any bijective linear map between any vectors spaces is a 'vectors spaces - linear morphisms' isomorphism.

 Orientation